 The medial septum extends from the ventral surface of the dorsal raphe.
 The medial septum isolates the semispinalis capitis ventrally and laterally.
 Thus, the semispinalis cervicis, multifidus and opposite semispinalis capitis remain separate.

 The medial septum runs deep into the vertebral column.
 It reaches depths as far as the ligamentum flavum.
-The medial septum blends into the posterior atlanto-occipital and atlanto-axial membranes.
-It is attached to the posterior dura mater along these membranes.
+The medial septum blends into the posterior atlanto-occipital membrane and the posterior atlanto-axial membrane (upper portion of the ligamentum flavum between C1 and C2).
+It is attached to the posterior spinal dura along these membranes.

 - 1. Gray's anatomy.
 Elsevier.
 ISBN:0808923714.
 Read it at Google Books - Find it at Amazon